Welcome to Pennsylvania Environmental Council's Mini Grant Programs

 Grants are available on a competitive basis for projects that implement the PA Water Trail Program’s eight guiding principles: Partnership, Stewardship, Volunteerism, Education, Conservation, Community Vitality, Diversity, and Wellness & Well-being.

 Eligible applicants include registered non-profit organizations and public entities (such as a county, municipality, or municipal agency).
 All projects must occur on or for a designated Pennsylvania Water Trail (view map here: https://www.pawatertrails.org/pa-water-trails).
-Applicants can request up to $5,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).
+Applicants can request up to $7,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.
 Applicants can request $2,000 - $10,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).

-This program provides grants for design and engineering, construction, or upgrade and rehabilitation of non-motorized public access projects within the Commonwealth.
+Eligible projects include acquisition, design and engineering, construction, or upgrade and rehabilitation of non-motorized public access to Pennsylvania waterways.
 Priority will be given to projects that improve recreational access on rivers and streams as well as those that support and advance POWR’s mission, specifically the facilitation, stewardship, and enjoyment of Pennsylvania’s waterways.

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.
 Applicants can request up to $30,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).